pcrespan/anomaly_detection/README.md

 - Metrics are stored in `Redis` for fast retrieval and are refreshed via `Kafka` events.

 - Training data is persisted in `PostgreSQL` for long-term storage.

+- The `old` folder contains the previously used FastAPI gateway and Dockerfile.